fpvandoorn/hanabi-scratchpad/characters.md

 ### Hesitant
 * Slot 2 is their finesse position.
-* This applies to finesses, bluffs, Gentleman's discard, etc.
+* This applies to finesses, bluffs, Gentleman's discard, ignition, etc.
 * If there is enough context that it is not slot 2, it is slot 1 (not slot 3).
 * Layered finesses or stacked finesses go slot 2-1-3-4-5.
 * Ejection position is slot 3, discharge position is slot 4.